 Allowing additional density provides an immediate opportunity for developers to build more units on a single parcel of land, potentially allowing for a lower per-unit land cost and thus contributing to overall unit price.
 This approach supports compact, affordable, infill development while preventing land value increases that would otherwise result if increased density were allowed for higher priced housing units.
-The Official Community Plan and the Downtown Core Area Plan identify key areas of the city where increased density will be permitted.
-In many cases this will require rezoning to support additional density.
-The Downtown Core Area Plan includes a Density Bonus Program through which developers may opt for higher densities in exchange for contributions to the Downtown Core Area Public Realm Improvement Fund and the Downtown Heritage Buildings Seismic Upgrade Fund.
-A density bonus program for areas outside of the downtown core is currently being explored.
-Density bonus options in exchange for the development of affordable housing units are not currently a consideration within these plans and programs.
+The Official Community Plan and the Downtown Core Area Plan identify key areas of the city where increased density is envisioned, however, the Zoning Regulation Bylaw has not been updated to reflect these policy frameworks.
+A new Downtown Zoning Bylaw is in the process of being prepared which will implement the Downtown Core Area Plan into zoning regulations, however, this is currently focused on the Central Business District as phase I. At present, rezoning applications are required to seek additional density consistent with City policy.